-Devised by the Artist Phil Coy Cally Colour Chart is a light poem drawn from the Caledonian road’s provocative history and based on colours and colour names nominated by people living and working in and around the area.
+Devised by the Artist Phil Coy your right to continued existence (Cally Colour Chart) is a light poem drawn from the Caledonian road’s provocative history and colours and colour names nominated by people living and working in and around the area.

 The work pays homage to the Caledonian Road’s extraordinarily diverse communities and context and subverts those familiar colour charts used in architecture, fashion, design and other industries, that seek to brand and determine peoples unique experience of colour.